 The Education Department supports the development of policies and practice promoting a culture of democracy and human rights through education in the 50 States Party to the European Cultural Conventions and runs a broad range of capacity building and co-operation programmes, in a lifelong learning perspective.

-Key instruments include the European Cultural Convention (art.2), a new Reference Framework of Competences for Democratic Culture, the Charter on Education for Democratic Citizenship and Human Rights Education, the Recommendation on ensuring Quality Education, the Lisbon Recognition Convention and the Common European Framework of Reference for Languages.
+Key instruments include the European Cultural Convention (art.2), the Reference Framework of Competences for Democratic Culture, the Charter on Education for Democratic Citizenship and Human Rights Education and the Recommendation on ensuring Quality Education.

-Education for Democratic Citizenship and Human Rights Programme
+- Charter on Education for Democratic Citizenship and Human Rights Education

 The European Programme for Human Rights Education for Legal Professionals (HELP) supports the Council of Europe (CoE) Member States in implementing the European Convention on Human Rights (ECHR) at the national level, in accordance with the Committee of Ministers Recommendation (2004) 4, the 2012 Brighton Declaration and Resolution 1982 (2014) of the Parliamentary Assembly.
 This is done by enhancing the capacity of judges, lawyers and prosecutors of all 47 member States to apply the ECHR in their daily work.